MonikaTzenova/CSharp-Part-2/Exams/2016-12-07/2016-12-07-Morning/2. Cards/README.md

 Each hand will be given to you as an **64-bit integer**(signed or unsigned makes no difference, only the bits are important).
 The set bits(i.e. 1's) in such a number represent which cards are present.
 The positions of the bits are **counted from right to left**.
 If a bit at position **K** is set, then the card at position **K** is present in the hand.

-- The card signs are marked as letters (for output convinience)
+- The card signs are marked as letters (for output convenience)

 | clubs ♣ | diamonds ♦ | hearts ♥ | spades ♠ |
 |:-------:|:----------:|:--------:|:--------:|